Gluten-Free Thanksgiving Desserts

 Greek yogurt and cream cheese come together to create that same, luscious texture of your favorite store-bought frozen yogurt.
 With a seasonal pumpkin flare, this low calorie dessert is just the treat that you'll want to cozy up to on a crisp fall night.
 Top with nuts, cinnamon, and dark chocolate for an extra kick that blends beautifully with the flavors of pumpkin spice.
 If you are not planning on serving immediately, keep it in the fridge and then throw it in the freezer 1 to 2 hours before you are ready to serve it.

 Simple and easy to make ahead—this twist on the apple crumble is unbelievably good.
-With cinnamon-sugar butter between the layers, a crispy streusel sprinkle, and a dollop of ice cream on top, there’s no doubt this will be a hit with your friends and family.
+With cinnamon-sugar butter between the layers, a crispy streusel sprinkle, and a dollop of ice cream on top, there’s no doubt this will be a hit.
 For a gluten-free version, omit the flour and substitute with certified gluten-free oats.

 Pecan-Pumpkin Cheesecake Bars